bluekvirus/Stage.js/README.md

 ```
 You can compare this version number with the one you see on the [documentation site](http://bluekvirus.github.io/Stage.js/#navigate/Document) and see if an upgrade is recommended.

-**Announcement**: We are working on a fully upgraded live demo site and updated version of documents for the v1 branch.
+**Announcement**: We are working on a fully upgraded live demo/document site for the v1 branch.
 We are also working on the v2 branch development.
 A complete feature listing is available. ([v2 plan](#whats-next)).
-Please note that v1 will not be abandoned even if v2 is released, they are different tech directions. v2 will be called `-ng`.
+Please note that v1 will **NOT be abandoned** even if v2 is released, they are different tech directions. v2 will be called `-ng`.

-> <sup>\*</sup>LTS - Given that ECMAScript6 is coming and our goal of making a lightweight, time-saving and most importantly **easy** framework for both desktop web and hybrid application development, further improvements will be made directly into the v2 codebase without disturbing the v1 branch.
-The LTS version also serves as a benchmark for creating tests and for feature-list and feedback gathering.
-We have now successfully released 6 security products with complex configure panels/dashboards and excellent user flows & localizations through the v1 branch.
+> <sup>\*</sup>The v1 branch serves as a benchmark for creating tests for features and for feedback gathering.
+We have now successfully released 6 security products offering intuitive control panels, complex monitoring dashboards, online/offline reports and excellent user interactions with full localization support through the v1 branch.
 More will come.

 This project produces **Stage.js** - an infrastructure for building modern web application client with different contexts (e.g a data-heavy administration app).
 In other words, we solve this problem for you: